A discussion about how to write dates.

 Ordinal Numbers Versus Cardinal Numbers

-When you're writing out a date like January 1, 2008 (in the American style), the day is a cardinal number.
-So you should never write January 1st, 2008.
+When you're writing out a date like January 1, 2016 (in the American style), the day is written as a cardinal number.
+So you should never write January 1st, 2016.
 The weird thing though is when you're speaking, even though it is written as January 1, you say, “January first” (1).
-So when you are reading a date that is written January 1, 2008, you say “January first, two thousand eight.”
+So when you are reading a date that is written January 1, 2016, you say “January first, two thousand sixteen.”
 That's probably why a lot of people get confused about how to write it.

-The instance where it is OK to use an ordinal number is when you are writing the 1st of January, because you are placing the day in a series: of all the days in January, this day is the first.
+The instance in which it is OK to use an ordinal number is when you are writing the 1st of January, because you are placing the day in a series: of all the days in January, this day is the first.
 For example, your invitations could say, “Please join us for a party on the first of January.”
-In that case, it's correct to use the ordinal number first.
+In that case, it's correct to use the ordinal number, first.

 Next, there are some rules about commas and dates.
-When you're writing out a full date in the American style, you put a comma between the day and the year, so New Year's Day is January 1, 2008.
-(4) Different style guides make different recommendations about whether to put a comma after the year.
-Some say to put a comma after the year in a sentence like January 1, 2008, will be a fun day (5, 6), and some say to leave the comma out after 2008 (7, 8).
-I prefer to leave the comma out.
+When you're writing out a full date in the American style, you put a comma between the day and the year, so New Year's Day was January 1, 2016.
+(4) Different style guides make different recommendations about whether to put a comma after the year though.
+Some say to put a comma after the year in a sentence like January 1, 2016, was an exciting day (5, 6), and some say to leave the comma out after the year (7, 8).
+So check your style guide.

 Starting a Sentence with a Year

 And what about starting a sentence with a number?
-Although the general rule is that you shouldn't start a sentence with an arabic number, some (but not all (9, 10)) sources make exceptions for years (11).
-Therefore, some people may object, but you wouldn't be completely out of line to write a sentence like 2008 will be the year I keep my resolutions, with 2008 written as a number instead of written out with words.
-Still, if you want to be safe, it's better to rephrase the sentence so the year isn't at the beginning.
+Although the general rule is that you shouldn't start a sentence with an arabic number—that you should write out the words instead— some (but not all (9)) sources make exceptions for years (10).
+Therefore, some people may object, but you wouldn't be completely out of line to write a sentence like 2016 will be the year I keep my resolutions, with 2016 written as a number instead of written out with words.
+Still, if you want to be safe, it's better to rewrite the sentence so the year isn't at the beginning.

 Apostrophes and Dates

-If you want to abbreviate the year, you can use an apostrophe to replace the initial two and zero, for example, writing, “What are your plans for [apostroph '08?”
-If you want to refer to a whole decade, for example if you want to reminisce about the '80s, you write '80s with an apostrophe replacing the 19 and an s at the end.
+If you want to abbreviate the year, you can use an apostrophe to replace the initial two and zero, for example, writing, “What are your plans for '16?”
+If you want to refer to a whole decade, for example if you want to reminisce about the '80s, you write '80s with an apostrophe replacing the 19 and with an S at the end.
 I loved the '80s.
-And you don't need an apostrophe before that final s (10, 12, 13).
+And you don't need an apostrophe before that final S (11, 12).

 Web Bonus Extravaganza

-It is acceptable to call zero “oh” when you are using it in a series of numbers (1).
-For example, it is common to call the interstate highway designated 101 the “one-oh-one” and we all call James Bond agent “double-oh-seven.”
+It is also acceptable to call zero oh when you are using it in a series of numbers (1).
+For example, it is common to call the interstate highway designated 101 the one-oh-one and we all call James Bond agent double-oh-seven.

-People also refer to the decade as “the oughts,” which seems just plain wrong to me.
+People also refer to the decade as the oughts, which seems just plain wrong to me.
 The dictionary does list a “cipher of zero” as a definition for ought, but only as an alteration of aught, which is itself an alteration of naught.
-Perhaps fortunately, none of these names for the first ten years of the 21st century have caught on—Google searches produce a relatively small number of hits.
+Perhaps fortunately, none of these names for the first ten years of the 21st century caught on much—Google searches produce a relatively small number of hits.

 New Year's Day

 Holidays are capitalized, so New Year's Day is capitalized.
 There is also an apostrophe before the s in Year's because it is referring to the day of the new year.
-When you use new year generically (as I did in the previous sentence) then it is lowercased.
+When you use new year generically, then it is lowercase.

 Grammar Girl Recommended Styles

-- Two thousand eight (Pronounce the year without an “and” before the eight.)
+- Two thousand sixteen (In American English, pronounce the year without an and before the sixteen.)

-- Twenty-oh-eight (An acceptable alternative pronunciation for the year 2008)
+- Twenty-sixteen (An acceptable alternative pronunciation for the year 2016.)

 Other Calendar Systems